The abundance of dark matter haloes down to Earth mass: Abstract

 \section{Abstract}

-We use the Voids-within-Voids-within-Voids (VVV) simulations, a suite of successive nested N-body simulations with extremely high resolution (denoted, from low to high resolution, by L0 to L7), to test the Press-Schechter (PS), Sheth-Tormen (ST), and extended Press-Schechter (EPS) formulae for the halo abundance over the entire mass range, from mini-haloes of $10^{-6}\ \mathrm{M_\odot}$, to rich cluster haloes of $10^{15}\ \mathrm{M_\odot}$, at different redshifts, from $z=30$ to the present.
-We find that at $z=0$ and $z=2$, ST gives the best prediction for the results of L0, which has the mean cosmic density (i.e. overdensity $\delta=0$), at $10^{11-15} ~\mathrm{M_\odot}$.
-The higher resolution levels (L1-L7) are biased regions at various underdensities ($\delta<-0.6$).
+We use the Voids-within-Voids-within-Voids (VVV) simulations, a suite of successive nested N-body simulations with extremely high resolution (denoted, from low to high resolution, by L0 to L7), to test the Press-Schechter (PS), Sheth-Tormen (ST), and extended Press-Schechter (EPS) formulae for the halo abundance over the entire mass range, from mini-haloes of $10^{-6}\ \mathrm{M_\odot}$, to cluster haloes of $10^{15}\ \mathrm{M_\odot}$, at different redshifts, from $z=30$ to the present.
+We find that at $z=0$ and $z=2$, ST best reproduces the results of L0, which has the mean cosmic density (overdensity $\delta=0$), at $10^{11-15} ~\mathrm{M_\odot}$.
+The higher resolution levels (L1-L7) are biased underdense regions ($\delta<-0.6$).
 The EPS formalism takes this into account since it gives the mass function of a region conditioned, in this case, on having a given underdensity.
-The EPS gives good predictions for these higher levels, with deviations $\lesssim 20\%$, at $10^{-6-12.5} ~\mathrm{M_\odot}$.
-At $z \sim 7-15$, the ST predictions for L0 and the EPS predictions for L1-L7 show somewhat larger deviations from the simulation results.
-However, at even higher redshifts, $z \sim 30$, the EPS prediction fits the simulations well again.
-We further confirm our results by picking more subvolumes from the full L0 simulation, finding that our conclusions depend only weakly on the size and overdensity of the chosen region.
-Since at mean density the EPS reduces to the PS mass function, its good agreement with the higher-level simulations implies that the PS (or, even better, the ST) formula gives an accurate description of the total halo mass function in representative regions of the universe.
+EPS provides good matches to these higher levels, with deviations $\lesssim 20\%$, at $10^{-6-12.5} ~\mathrm{M_\odot}$.
+At $z \sim 7-15$, the ST predictions for L0 and the EPS for L1-L7 show somewhat larger deviations from the simulation results.
+However, at even higher redshifts, $z \sim 30$, EPS fits the simulations well again.
+We confirm our results by picking more subvolumes from the L0 simulation, finding that our conclusions depend only weakly on the size and overdensity of the region.
+The good agreement of EPS with the higher-level simulations implies that PS (or ST) gives an accurate description of the total halo mass function in representative regions of the universe.